 INSPECTOR FLYTRAP by husband and wife duo Tom Angleberger and Cece Bell is the first book in a fun new series for early readers featuring the botanical detective.
 The mysteries are silly so it will keep its target audience fully engaged.
 Cece Bell’s adorable illustrations do a great job livening up the pages.
 I really enjoyed this book as an adult and know I would have loved it as a kid.
 It’s perfect for reluctant readers and kids who enjoy mysteries.
 Here’s a peek at the interior:

 The first two books in The Inspector Flytrap series are already out and the third one will be out soon so it’s a great series to get a young reader hooked on.
 Be sure to check it out for the young readers in your life.

-For more children’s books reviews, go to Booking Mama’s feature, Kid Konnection.
+will link this up to Booking Mama’s Saturday feature, Kid Konnection.
 If you’d like to participate in Kid Konnection and share a post about anything related to children’s books (picture, middle grade, or young adult) from the past week, leave a comment as well as a link on her site.

-Review copy provided by Candlewick Press.
+Review copy provided by Amulet Books.
 I am an Indiebound Affiliate.